hossein-lap/nvim/README.md

 # nvim
 Hos's neovim config

 Alright!
 Finally that day have came and I rewrote my `nvim` config with `lua` :)

 I've created a module for specific types of work, and I did my best to write them as modular as possible.

+## Dependencies

+- Plugin Manager: packer
+- For LSP:
+    - C/C++: clangd
+    - Python: pyright
+    - LaTeX: texlab
+    - Bash: bash-language-server
+    - Lua: sumneko_lua

 ## Modules

-### Helper

-As you can guess, this module has some global functions and variables to helping writing the configs.

 #### Keep that in mind

 This module have to be the **first** module you call, because others have dependencies on this one.

 ### Main

 This module sets very basic configuration for `nvim`.

 Things like: